pudly/schmopera-hugo/content/articles/domingo.md

 I thought that after I wrote all of this I'd have some conclusion to draw.
 I don't have one; I'm just angry.
 These offenders have egos that are out of control, inflated and deified by the industry and its love of legacy.

 I know it doesn't sound like it, but I'm a silver-lining type.
 So far, the only hint of silver lining in this parade of violation and boundary-stomping is this: at the very least, as we out each one of these abusers, we excise them from the opera industry and speed up the much-needed turnover of power.

+Until then, what?
+Take bets on who's next?
+Ugh.